bbbradsmith/hatariB/README.md

 ## Notes

 * Currently only builds for Windows 64-bit.
 If you'd like to help set up other platforms, please create an issue.
-* The default TOS ROM is `system/tos.img` but EmuTOS is be provided if this file is unavailable.
+* The default TOS ROM is `system/tos.img` but EmuTOS is provided if this file is unavailable.
 * Additional TOS ROMs, as well as Cartridge and Hard Disk images can be supplied in `system/hatarib/`, up to a limit of 100 files.
 * Load New Disk may not play well with savestates.
   * Inserting a new disk may increase the needed savestate size and cause a failure to save, but you can eject the disk and try again.